BulbEnergy/changelog-versioner/README.md

 Tool for versioning and aggregating changelogs in a repository.

-`changelog-versioner --find-changelogs-in ./patterns --aggregated-output ./CHANGELOG.md`
+`changelog-versioner --find-changelogs-in [glob] --aggregated-output ./CHANGELOG.md --version-before-updating 0.1.0`

+* this uses [minimatch](https://github.com/isaacs/node-glob) for matching

 ## Arguments (all required)